dairycultist/natsucraft/README.md

 A soft-fantasy mod for Minecraft b1.7.3 made with StationAPI.

-My goal for this mod is to cut down on the survival aspect of beta Minecraft, and flesh out the exploration aspect (which I find more fun).

 ## Implemented (subject to change)

+[//]: # (My goal for this mod is to cut down on the survival aspect of beta Minecraft, and flesh out the exploration aspect &#40;which I find more fun&#41;.)
 [//]: # (I like customization)
 [//]: # (I like RPG mechanics)
 [//]: # (I like dungeons)